spier/gha-auto-project-assignment/README.md

 ## Possible Improvements

-- remove the label after the issue has been assigned
+- remove the label after the issue has been assigned (or rather not?)
-- extra project from label automatically, to make it easier to use the auto-assignment for new repos [auto-assign-to-projects.yml](.github/workflows/auto-assign-to-projects.yml)
+- write a catch-all GHA express, so that the target project can be determined from a given label automatically.
+Would make it easier for people that don't know how to write GHA expressions.
+See [auto-assign-to-projects.yml](.github/workflows/auto-assign-to-projects.yml)

 ## Gotchas